Are you unsure what steps to include in your web and graphic design process?

-Maybe you're a beginner and you're unsure if you should be including two revision rounds or three?
+Not sure whether you should offer two revision rounds or three?

-Today's article is going to help you see the exact steps you should be including in your design process, and how to map it out somewhere you won't forget it.
-(I dive into the design process even deeper in Organize & Automate!)
+In today’s video and article, I’m going to help you see the exact steps you should be including in your web or graphic design process and how to document it somewhere you won't forget it.

 Download The Free Design Process Cheatsheet